Offirmo/offirmo-monorepo/stack--next/notes.md

 - AI-intelligible? (how?)
   - ability to "scope" the current project with only the needed code

+## module life cycle / tiers / ratings

+Concepts:
+- beware of conflating concepts, maybe we need multiple ratings ex. capability vs tier vs architecture
+- idea of try/test/graduate
+- dictates quality, ex. unit tests, coverage...
+- a module can only be consumed from lower-or-equally rated modules
+- v1 vs v2 (not in the semver sense) = important concept
+  - v1 (not in the semver sense) aka first release = often considered "low quality" as it's when spec discovery happened
+  - v2 (not in the semver sense) aka rewrite = on the other hand, considered much higher quality as all the discovered specs have been integrated into a holistic architecture = usually faster, clearer...
+  - could be captured as "last architecture cleanup" = null | YYYY"

+1. spike
+1. technical demo ???
+1. sandbox = not public, to test other modules ~"dev integration"
+1. incubator / experimental ???
+1. stable

+product - Products can be thought as a composition of various capabilities empowering users to perform various tasks. service - a deployable software component fulfilling specific function within a product.
+Can be used by other services in same or different products = containers of capabilities capability - As “A Capability is functionality that a product or platform provides to a customer.
+In short, a Capability’s scope covers what our customers care about“

+C1, C2, C3 importance reflecting global capability rank C1 being critical, C2 important and C3 regular

+Tier 0 is the foundation level
+Tier 0 = C1 for more than one product
+service which supports more than one C1 capability from different product Tier 1 = C1 Critical business service which supports at least one C1  capability but all of C1 capabilities are within the same product
+Tier 2 C2 Maximum level of capability supported is C2 Tier 3 C3 Maximum level of capability supported is C3

 ## tosort
 Ideas
 - AI-intelligible